The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/ultimate.md

 ## Jagd Doll

-(Speed kills for this fight use a very difficult strategy that involves feeding all dolls at the same time to maximize AoE potential and minimizes losses from switching to single target actions on the four separate dolls.
+(Speed kills for this fight use a very difficult strategy that involves feeding all Dolls at the same time to maximize AoE potential and minimizes losses from switching to single target actions on the four separate Dolls.
 Those require very coordinated and planned AoE usage that gets all four dolls to <25% in a consistent way.
-The tips here will just focus on if you are doing strats involving each DPS focusing their own doll).
+The tips here will just focus on if you are doing strats involving each DPS focusing their own Doll).

 You may have noticed that the time the Jagd Dolls spawn happens about 5 GCDs before Standard Step is up again.
 The Jagd Doll is a DPS mechanic where the Jagd Doll needs to be damaged but not killed.
 The Jagd Doll has to be brought below 25% HP before it can be fed to the boss, otherwise it will cause a wipe.
 The problem with Standard Step is that it is a large amount of potency that has a chance to Crit and/or DH and can do a high % of the the Doll’s HP.
 So we can either use Standard Step on cooldown but in a very cautious way to prevent it from overkilling the Doll or we can delay.